Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 ## Inventory of source code and supporting files:

-- set_bucket_tags - Function to set tags on S3 buckets.
-- set_instance_tags - Function to set tags on EC2 instances.
+- set_tags - Function to set tags on resources.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.